 Education and Campaigning

 Educating all road users is a key priority for the SSRP.
 Many collisions can be avoided by providing the right education to different road user groups, for example, help prepare youngsters to use the roads.
-Encouraging drivers to take regular rest breaks on long journeys and pedestrians and cyclysts, to wear something bright on dark nights. .
+Encouraging drivers to take regular rest breaks on long journeys and pedestrians and cyclists, to wear something bright or reflective on dark nights.

 The partner highway authorities undertake the engineering changes on our roads.
 By working together they can share best practice and experience.
 They continually reviewing casualty data and identify locations on the road network which would benefit from safety improvements to help reduce the risk to all road users.